ablestack/reactive-domain-objects/README.md

   globalNodeOptions: { // ------------------------> // Options that apply to all source nodes
     commonDomainFieldnamePostfix: string;
-    computeDomainFieldnameForSourceItem: (sourceNodeKey) => string;
+    computeDomainFieldname: (sourceNodeKey) => string;
   },

-  targetedNodeOptions:[ // -----------------------> // Options that only apply to source nodes that {                                                 // meet the matcher criteria
+  targetedNodeOptions:[ // -----------------------> // Options that only apply to source nodes that {                                                 // meet the sourceNodeMatcher criteria

-    matcher: {
+    sourceNodeMatcher: {
-      sourceNodePath: string; // -----------------> // Selector can be targeted at a specific source node path
+      nodePath: string; // -----------------------> // Selector can be targeted at a specific source node path
-      sourceNodeContent: (sourceNode) => boolean;   // or by specific source node contents },
+      nodeContent: (sourceNode) => boolean;         // or by specific source node contents },

     ignore: boolean, // --------------------------> // A source node can be ignored

-    domainModelCreation: { // --------------------> // Configuration pertaining to the creation of Domain Models
+    domainModelConfig: { // ----------------------> // Configuration pertaining to the creation of Domain Models

-      makeDomainNodeKey: { // --------------------> // If makeDomainNodeKey creation methods not supplied
+      makeDomainCollectionElementKey: { // -------> // If makeDomainCollectionElementKey creation methods not supplied
         fromSourceNode: (sourceNode) => string;     // a default key creation method will be supplied which
         fromDomainNodeNode: (domainNode) => string; // assumes an `id` field id available (or an error will be thrown) },